 - heart disease, including congenital heart disease

-- inflammation of blood vessels
+- vasculitis, which is an inflammation of blood vessels

-- narrowing of the aorta
+- a narrowing of the aorta

 MRAs are extremely safe.
 Since they don’t use radiation like X-rays do, they can be performed repeatedly without concern of risks.
 The only complications you’ll want to be aware of are those related to the dye and the sedatives.

 If you experience itching or shortness of breath, tell the doctor right away as that could indicate an allergic reaction.
-Also, if you are sedated for the procedure, be sure to arrange a ride home as you should avoid driving.
+Also, if you’re sedated for the procedure, be sure to arrange a ride home because you should avoid driving.